daveshanley/vacuum/README.md

 Designed to reliably lint OpenAPI specifications, **very, very quickly**.
 Including _very large_ ones.
 Spectral can be quite slow when used as an API and does not scale for enterprise applications.

-Vacuum will tell you what is wrong with your spec, why, where and how to fix it.
+vacuum will tell you what is wrong with your spec, why, where and how to fix it.

-Vacuum will work at scale and is designed as a CLI (with a UI) and a library to be consumed in other applications.
+vacuum will work at scale and is designed as a CLI (with a UI) and a library to be consumed in other applications.

 ### Dashboard